-The City's Department of Finance and Administrative Services (FAS) is proposing a new North Precinct police station, located at the southeastern corner of Aurora approximately $1 \frac{1}{2}$ miles southeast of the proposed location, and is no longer able to meet service and capacity needs.
+The City's Department of Finance and Administrative Services (FAS) is proposing a new North Precinct police station, located at the southeastern corner of Aurora Ave N and N 130th St. The current facility is located at 10049 College Way N, approximately 1 1/2 miles southeast of the proposed location, and is no longer able to meet service and capacity needs.
 The new station is proposed to open by the end of 2018.